olku/CMB-for-Axeos-PBX/README.md

 I have released this plugin under the GNU GENERAL PUBLIC LICENSE Version 3.
 In short this means you may copy, distribute and modify this software as long as you track changes/dates in source files and retain the original copyright.
 Any modifications you make must also be made available under the GPL along with build & install instructions.
 For more detailed information view the license file included in this repository.

 ## Disclaimer
 This plugin is not an official Axeos product.
-It's not released by Axeos.
+It's not released by <a href="https://github.com/axeos">Axeos</a>.
 It's not supported by Axeos.
+If you encounter issues, see <b>issues</b> below.

 ## Issues
 If you encounter an issue which is related to the code (I won't solve your hosting environment issues) you can <a href="https://github.com/olku/CMB-for-Axeos-PBX/issues/new">open an issue</a> or fix it yourself.